vitaliipoliakov/ns3-dash-mptcp/README.md

 #ns-3.19 with MPTCP and MPEG-DASH.
 That's a ready-to-use distro with built-in support for MPTCP and MPEG-DASH.
 All the due credit goes to the work of guys from University of Sussex (for MPTCP implementation [1]) and Alpen-Adria-Universität Klagenfurt (for DASH [2]).
 I just slightly extended those two models such that they build and work together without issues.

-##How to compile:
+##How to build:
-First go into **AMuSt-libdash-master/** and read its README in order to compile the libdash for ns-3.
+First go into **AMuSt-libdash-master/**, read its README and build the libdash for ns-3.

+Next, make sure you have all ns-3 dependencies **and** ZLib dev packages.

 Then you can go to **ns3/** and configure it: